clintonmead/clintonmead.github.io/index.md

 ## Github projects:

 Below is a non-complete list of my [github](https://github.com/clintonmead) projects.
-They are written in both Haskell and C#/
+They are written in both Haskell, Rust and C#.

 ## Haskell: